clarisma/gol-tool/README.md

 The GOL Utility is a cross-platform Java application.
 You will need to install a 64-bit JVM, Version 16 or above.

-Apart from the 64-bit requirement, any reasonable hardware will do.
+Apart from a 64-bit CPU, hardware requirements are minimal.
 The exception is the `gol build` command, which has higher recommended system configurations for reasonable performance.

 ## Converting OpenStreetMap data into a GOL